ekazanov/multipro_lab/README.md

 A MessageRouter find the addressed object using a `MessageRouter.message_route_d` dictionary.
-The object receives message it's input queue.
+The object receives message in it's input queue.
 The object finds the message handler using `message_type` message field and call the message handler.

 #### Exit messages ####